kudaykiran143/Heart-Attack-Prediction-Using-Machine-Learning/README.md

 Performed various Exploratory Data Analysis to understand the data and compare the variables.

-Experimented with different Machine Learning algorithms, Logistic Regression, Neural Networks, Bagging, and Boosting.
+Experimented with different Machine Learning algorithms, Logistic Regression, Neural Networks,Decision Tree,Random Forest,KNN,SVM, Bagging, and Boosting.

 Compared the results to recommend the best Machine Learning model.